cnrd/SAT/README.md

         - Device

 > [!Important]
-> The ESPHome yaml need to follow the exact naming of the following configuration.
+> The ESPHome yaml needs to follow the exact naming of the following configuration.
 <details>
 <summary>ESPHome minimal yaml configuration</summary>